Abijah Cheever: Boston

 After the war, Cheever settled in Boston's North End, where he worked as a physician and surgeon.
 On July 5, 1789, he married Elizabeth Scott.
 The couple had three children before her death on July 5, 1795.
 On October 16, 1798, he married Sally Williams, with whom he had two children.

 Return to Saugus

 Cheever returned to Saugus in 1806 and remained there for the rest of his life.
 Cheever was one of Saugus' largest land owners with over two-hundred acres.
-He was also one of Saugus' few slave holders.
-On his family's land he built an elegant home that became well known throughout the region.
+He was also one of Saugus' few slaveholders.
+On his family's land, he built an elegant home that became well known throughout the region.

 In 1815, Cheever was elected to Saugus' first Board of Selectmen, Assessors, and Overseers of the Poor.

 In 1821, 1829, 1830, and 1831, Cheever represented Saugus in the Massachusetts House of Representatives.
 During his political career, Cheever frequently competed with his brother Joseph Cheever.

 Cheever died on April 21, 1843.